 Homeowners insurance covers furnace replacement only in specific situations.
-If your furnace is damaged or destroyed by a covered peril — like fire, lightning or a burst pipe — your policy's dwelling coverage helps pay for repairs or replacement.
+When your furnace is damaged or destroyed by a covered peril, like fire, lightning or a burst pipe, your policy's dwelling coverage pays for repairs or replacement, subject to your deductible and coverage limits.
 However, insurance won't cover breakdowns due to wear and tear, poor maintenance or age.

 Does Homeowners Insurance Cover Furnace Replacement?

-Home insurance covers furnace replacement if the furnace is damaged by a covered peril like fire or theft.
+Home insurance covers furnace replacement when the furnace is damaged by a covered peril like fire or theft.
 It also covers your A/C, vents and other HVAC parts.

 Find out if you're overpaying for homeowners insurance below.